 As a teenager, it is expected that your child will explore, experiment and sometimes take risks.
 The internet has a huge impact on this and your child may use technology to be creative and express themselves.

-We need to make sure that we support our children while using the internet to make sure they are accessing it in a safe, secure and knowledgeable way so that if anything was to go wrong then they know how to react and resolve the situation.
+We need to make sure that we support our pupils while using the internet to make sure they are accessing it in a safe, secure and knowledgeable way so that if anything was to go wrong, they know how to react and resolve the situation.

-If you have any worries or concerns about the way your child is behaving online, please contact Nick Jaques, Designated Safeguarding Lead.
+If you have any worries or concerns about the way your child is behaving online, please contact Nick Jaques, Safeguarding Director.

 Parent’s guide to the internet (advice) – www.thinkuknow.co.uk/parents